Drinking water quality · 2024

 +Which contaminants exceed federal limits in Odessa, TX tap water?

-One contaminant in Odessa, TX's 2024 report sits at or above the federal limit: Cyanide (1.0× the limit).
+2 contaminants in Odessa, TX's 2024 report sit at or above the federal limit: TTHM (1.2× the limit); Cyanide (1.0× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in Odessa, TX tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Cyanide, at 1.0× the federal threshold.
-It belongs to the inorganic chemicals family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is TTHM, at 1.2× the federal threshold.
+It belongs to the disinfection byproducts family of contaminants.

 +Are any contaminants in Odessa, TX tap water approaching the federal limit?